-It is the policy of the City of Sunny Isles Beach, under Title VI of the Civil Rights Act of 1964; Section 504 of the Rehabilitation Act of 1973; Age Discrimination Act of 1975; Section 324 of the Federal-Aid Highway Act of 1973; Civil Rights Restoration Act of 1987; and related statutes and regulations, that no person shall on the basis of race, color, national origin, sex, age, disability/handicap, or income status, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination or retaliation under any federally or non-federally funded program or activity administered by the City or its sub-recipients.
+It is the policy of the City of Sunny Isles Beach, under Title VI of the Civil Rights Act of 1964; Section 504 of the Rehabilitation Act of 1973; Age Discrimination Act of 1975; Section 324 of the Federal-Aid Highway Act of 1973; Civil Rights Restoration Act of 1987; and related statutes and regulations, that no person shall on the basis of race, color, religion, ancestry, national origin, familial status, marital status, age, sex, gender identity, gender expression, sexual orientation, pregnancy, disability/handicap, or family or income status, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination or retaliation under any federally or non-federally funded program or activity administered by the City or its sub-recipients.

 Title VI Coordinator

 The City of Sunny Isles Beach has established a Title VI Coordinator to investigate and seek to resolve any complaints regarding participation, benefit of, discrimination or retaliation under any of the City or its sub-recipients programs.

 Hans Ottinot, City Attorney